Director, Economic Research

 Regulators are placing increased emphasis on the rigor by which banks model their income and balance sheet projections.

-In this webinar, Dr. Brian Poi, Director, Economic Research, demonstrates how forecasts based on industry data can be used to generate an objective benchmark for internally generated forecasts.
+In this presentation, Dr. Brian Poi, Director, Economic Research, demonstrates how forecasts based on industry data can be used to generate an objective benchmark for internally generated forecasts.

 Multicollinearity, the phenomenon in which the regressors of a model are correlated with each other, apparently causes a lot of confusion among practitioners and users of stress testing models.
 This article seeks to dispel this confusion.